 Costs & Payments

-In addition to the standard University subject fee, there is an additional GBP fee of $1840 for London and $1766 for Hong Kong.
+In addition to the standard University subject fee, there is an additional GBP fee for each location.
+This information will be provided here in early 2020.

 What is included?